(410 ILCS 130/115)

 (2) an applicant with at least 51% of ownership and

-control by one or more individuals who have been arrested for, convicted of, or adjudicated delinquent for any offense that is eligible for expungement or member of an impacted family;
+control by one or more individuals who have been arrested for, convicted of, or adjudicated delinquent for any offense that is eligible for expungement under subsection (i) of Section 5.2 of the Criminal Identification Act; or

-employees, an applicant with at least 51% of current employees who:
+(3) an applicant with at least 51% ownership and

 (b) A dispensing organization may only operate if it has been issued a registration from the Department of Financial and Professional Regulation.
 The Department of Financial and Professional Regulation shall adopt rules establishing the procedures for applicants for dispensing organizations.